meenakshivejendla/React_Internship_Assignment/README.md

 Persists selections while switching tabs

-Supports case-insensitive search
+Supports case insensitive search

 Returns selected items on save

 No backend or external state management libraries are used.

 🧠 Approach & Design Decisions
-1. Component-Based Design
+1. Component Based Design

 The core logic is encapsulated inside a single reusable component: AddItemsModal